 Yom Hashoah was declared Holocaust Memorial Day in Quebec in 1999 and in Canada in 2003.

-Toolkit for a Virtual Yom Hashoah Commemoration at Home
+A Toolkit to Commemoration Yom Hashoah at Home or at School

-Due to COVID-19, we will be unable to gather this year for Yom Hashoah, the annual Holocaust commemoration ceremony, which will be taking place on Tuesday April 21, 2020.
-The Montreal Holocaust Museum (MHM) has prepared the following toolkit so that you can commemorate Yom Hashoah virtually with your students or family.
+The Montreal Holocaust Museum has prepared the following toolkit so that you can commemorate Yom Hashoah with your students, in class or virtually.

 The toolkit is composed of:

 And Additional Resources: